 If you have any experience with RPGs, you’d know that mages and all magician classes are notoriously “squishy,” because we are only able to wear cloth armours.
 This makes DISTANCING an absolutely must during gameplay.
 An absolute, absolute MUST, even if we have some sort of magical barrier activated.

 Within WoW, the strategy is also to immediately blink i.e. teleport away when an enemy is near enough for you to smell him/her/it.
-(I.E. near enough for you to contact any viruses) If you can’t blink away for whatever reason, well, hopefully you can freeze the darn person in place.
-Before hastily beating a retreat.
+(I.E. near enough for you to contact any viruses) If you can’t blink away for whatever reason, well, hopefully you can freeze the darn creature in place.
+Before beating a hasty retreat.

 After ten years of such gameplay, I’m pleased to announce that I’ve been permanently conditioned in real-life too.
 I instinctively move away from crowds whenever I see any.
 For events, I avoid visiting during crowded days and hours.
 I’ve mentioned the latter many times in my festive posts.

-Heck, I even scamper away when I see a cluster of people waiting before a traffic crossing.
+Heck, I even scamper away when I see a cluster of people waiting before a traffic crossing!
 I’m the weirdo who will always be standing yards apart from the cluster.
-Sometimes with an appalled or revolted look too.
+Often with an appalled or revolted look too.

 To think this anti-social, near misanthropic quirk of mine is now implored by every government in the world!
 Demanded by the Singaporean government too with threats of fines and jail terms!